bcgov/entity/rfcs/rfc-fas-search-in-sbc-auth.md

 https://cli.vuejs.org/guide/build-targets.html#library

 In short:
-1. use same Fas git repo
+1. use same Fas github repo
 2. Check it out locally
 3. build as library using npm run build:lib
 4. it will generate lib folder.